 Setting Fire to Your Own House: Crisis in Kasaï, the Manipulation of Customary Power and the Instrumentalization of Disorder

 Today, the Congo Research Group (CRG) is releasing a new report, Setting Fire To Your Own House: Crisis in Kasaï, the Manipulation of Customary Power and the Instrumentalization of Disorder.
-You can find the web-report here, and download the PDF document here.
+You can find the web-report here, and download it here.

 Since August 2016, the Kasaï region has seen one of the most dramatic escalations of violence in Congolese history.
 A localized struggle over customary power quickly spread across four provinces, fueled by resentment over economic and political marginalization.
 Within the space of a year, 1.4 million people were displaced and dozens of armed militias were formed.
 The Catholic Church counted 3,383 deaths due to conflict in the greater Kasaï region between October 13, 2016 and June 17, 2017 alone.